 Who uses it: Midrange to large enterprises

-Also known as simply colo, a colocation data center is a large facility that rents out rack space to businesses for their servers and other network devices.
-It is one of the most popular services used by organizations that may not have sufficient resources to maintain their own data center but still want to enjoy all the benefits.
+Also known as colo, a colocation data center is a large facility that rents rack space to businesses for their servers and other network devices.
+It is one of the most popular services used by organizations that may not have sufficient resources to maintain their own data center, but still want to enjoy all the benefits.

 A colocation facility provides space, power, cooling, and physical security for the server.
 It is responsible for efficiently connecting a variety of networking equipment to different telecommunication and network service providers.

-Companies with large geographic footprints can have their hardware located in multiple places.
-For example, a single organization may have servers in five to six different colocation data center.
+Companies with large geographic footprints can have their hardware distributed across multiple locations.
+For example, a single organization may have servers in five to six different colocation data centers.

 There are several benefits of using a colocation data center:

-• Scalable: When your company’s reach is expanding, you can quickly add new servers and other crucial equipment to the facility.
+- Scalable: As your company’s reach expands, you can quickly add new servers and other critical equipment to the facility.

-• Location preference: You can select the location of your data center that is nearest to your customers.
+- Location preference: You can select the data center location nearest to your customers.

-• Predictable and lower costs: It costs much less to lease a colocation data center than building your own facility.
-You can sign quarter or annual contracts according to your budget.
+- Predictable and lower costs: It costs much less to lease a colocation data center than to build your own facility.
+You can sign a quarterly or annual contract based on your budget.

-• Reliable: Since colocation data centers are designed with a high specification for redundancy, they are extremely reliable.
+- Reliable: Since colocation data centers are designed with high redundancy specifications, they are extremely reliable.

-• Piece of mind: The technical staff takes care of tedious tasks such as managing power, installing equipment, running cables, and other technical processes.
-This means you don’t need to worry about the maintenance of the server.
+- Piece of mind: The technical staff takes care of tedious tasks such as managing power, installing equipment, running cables, and other technical processes.
+This means you don’t need to worry about server maintenance.

 People often get confused between a colocation data center and a colocation server rack.
 They often use this term interchangeably.
 However, these are two different entities.

-The colocation data center refers to the company that rents the entire facility to another company, whereas the colocation rack refers to the company that rents out rack space within the data center to multiple organizations.
+A colocation data center is a facility that rents the entire facility to another company, whereas a colocation rack is a space within a data center that multiple organizations rent.

 4. Managed Data Center